 - ECON-E 111 Economic History (3 cr.)
 A broad introductory course to the economic and business history of the United States from the time of European and African colonization of the New World to the present.
 Topics include: origins and evolution of capitalism; economic growth; changing relationship between labor and capital; and globalization.

 - ECON-E 270 Introduction to Statistical Theory for Economics and Business (3 cr.)
-P: MATH-M 118 Basic statistical methods.
+P: MATH-M 118 and CSCI-A 106 Basic statistical methods.
 Descriptive statistics, probability estimation, hypothesis testing, and regression analysis.
 (Fall, Spring, Summer)

 - ECON-E 309 Topics in Economics (3 cr.)
 P: ECON-E 103, ECON-E 104.

 Study of a topic area in economics.
 Topics will vary, intended primarily for non-majors wanting exposure to economics beyond the introductory level.
 May be repeated with different topics for a maximum of 9 credit hours.
 Only 3 credit hours may count toward the major or minor in economics.

 - ECON-E 321 Intermediate Microeconomic Theory (3 cr.)
 P: ECON-E 103, ECON-E 104.
 Microeconomics: the theory of demand; theory of production; pricing under conditions of competition and monopoly; allocation and pricing of resources; partial and general equilibrium theory; welfare economics.
 (Occasionally)

 - ECON-E 322 Theory of Income and Employment (3 cr.)
 P: ECON-E 103, ECON-E 104 Macroeconomics: national income accounting; theory of income, employment, and price level.
 Counter-cyclical and other public policy measures.